aydenp/APPagedScrollView/README.md

 ### Using the view

 By using the view, you don't get the automatic layout or page control functionality.
 You'll have to set it up yourself.
-Once you've set it up, make sure to set the `delegate` and `dataSource` properties properly so that it knows where to receive data from.
+Once you've set it up, make sure to set the `pagingDelegate` and `dataSource` properties properly so that it knows where to receive data from.

 #### Responding to size changes